-You have files available from your photogrammetry process (DSM, orthophoto), terrestrial survey or lidar data project and want to load them in Virtual Surveyor.
-Adding any of these data, starts first with creating a New Project.
+You have files available from your photogrammetry process (DSM, orthophoto), terrestrial survey, or lidar data project and want to load them into Virtual Surveyor.
+Adding any of this data starts with creating a New Project.

-This article explains you how to do this in a step-by-step guide:
+This article explains how to do this in a step-by-step guide:

 - You create a new project.